fxlin/p2-concurrency/docs/vtune.md

 * Mac users: if you have an M1/M2 Mac, skip to "last resort" below.
 If you have an Intel Mac: try vtune_profiler_2020_update2.dmg first; if that crahes, try m_oneapi_vtune_p_2022.2.0.172.dmg which reportedly works on > Monterey 12.3 (e.g. verified to work on a Macbook 2017 (MacOS 12.6) with Intel i7); if that does not work, try the newest one from the Intel website; if no luck, skip to "last resort" below.

-* Last resort: (1) If none of the method works, Mac users may use the remote [Windows](https://www.cs.virginia.edu/wiki/doku.php?id=windows_server) provided by the CS IT.
-(2) Students may run the VTune viewer from the command line on granger1/2.
+* Last resort:
+Students may run the VTune viewer from the command line on granger1/2.
 Limitations apply.
 See [here](vtune-cmd.md).

 The newest VTune from [Intel](https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler/choose-download.html#standalone).